Lyra Westecott

 In late autumn, when the leaves drop off of their trees and the dirt turns hard and the earthworms stop their wriggling, a little old man shuts the door to his barn.
 He, as he does each year, stops eating his porridge outside in the garden with the cairns and the flowers, and instead eats it inside at the table, for it is too cold, in late autumn, to eat outside, and the flowers are no longer in bloom.
 Friends and family who ignorantly inquire about visiting during this time are more often than not turned away, for the little old man is not in much of a mood for visitors and would rather sit, and mull, and write.
 He’ll lock himself away in the old yellow house and write stories and poems and songs, and the dirt hardens still and the leaves turn to muck, and there’s much less rustling in the garden.
 On occasion, he’ll hop into the car in which I was nearly born and drive to the shop to get some more oats or milk or dried apricots, though never the Turkish ones, for the porridge he’ll make for breakfast each and every morning.
 The fields that had been bright and lively just months ago will have turned bleak and brown.
 The farmers’ harvest is over and done with and their pickling and curing has begun.
 The baby chicks have all grown up or been eaten, and the adults will sing of the steadily shortening days and their siblings gobbled down.
 In late autumn, when even the clearest of blue skies turn ashen then to coal and the streams flow with diminished vigour, the magpies come to scrounge for scraps of gold and silver that’ve been upturned in September.
 And when they come, each year, under skies of grey, the little old man will pause his writing to shout and wave his fist and drive them away.
 He hates magpies and always has, for he finds their faces to be fiendish.
 The days tick by and soon months will pass, and then next, before he knows it, will come winter.
 The clouds will turn to opal and cover the brittle fields in white and the dirt seizes solid, completely.
 Candles are lit in the window and women dress in fur and feasts are prepared by mothers all around to mark the passing of another late autumn.

-The Boy who Turned to a Fox
+The Boy who Turned into a Fox

 Lillian the Witch